Reviews You Can Rely On

 • Don't light the stove until there is something in the pot and it's on top of the burner.

-Some of the small canister stoves had severe problems in the wind, and this affected their fuel efficiency.
-Noteworthy exceptions to this rule were the Soto Windmaster, Soto Amicus, and the MSR PocketRocket Deluxe, which feature burner heads that shield the flames, proving that you can be lightweight, compact, and perform well in wind.
+Some of the small canister stoves had severe problems in the wind, affecting their fuel efficiency.
+Noteworthy exceptions to this rule were the Soto Windmaster, Soto Amicus, and the MSR PocketRocket Deluxe, which feature burner heads that shield the flames, proving that you can be lightweight, compact, and perform well in the wind.

 Manufacturers advise against a windscreen that encloses the burner and fuel canister, as this could potentially heat the canister to a dangerous level and cause an explosion.
-The Windpro, GSI Pinnacle 4 Season, and MSR Whisperlite Universal are the only exceptions to this rule.
-Their remote canister design separates the burner from the fuel — like a liquid fuel stove — so it's safe to pair them with a windscreen.
+The Windpro, GSI Pinnacle 4 Season, and MSR Whisperlite Universal are exceptions to this rule.
+Their remote canister design separates the burner from the fuel- like a liquid fuel stove- so pairing them with a windscreen is safe.

 backpacking stove - built-in heat exchangers on the minimo (left) and reactor (right)...